benshimonz/V1/README.md

 Constraints cannot be defined for yellow entities.

-Constraints are valid for red entities only if entity type constraints (explained later) are defined, and all the allowed types have a property with the same name and the same type.
+Constraints can be defined for red entities only if entity type constraints (explained later) are defined, and all the allowed types have a property with the same name and the same type.

 _**Q3:** Any person who owns a phone, and his first name is Lior **(v1)**_